 I have my own deep grief around a greed that seems to be fostering human destruction of this planet.
 I work with others who also struggle with deep grief, whether over losses of relationships, lifestyles, work or a deep sense of place.
 Healing can be transforming.
 Whether stories are uncovered through counseling, storytelling, participation in nature and/or the arts; we often find ourselves open to learning new-and-exciting forms of action, inner and outer.
 This naturally increases skills in other areas of life.
 I noticed similar benefits for those who participate in Artist Way groups.
 The dynamic strength of circles can co-create added assets in ways that might not otherwise arise.
 This allows for new individual ways of being and softer ways of walking on this beautiful planet home of ours.

 In summary, serving ages 13 and up, this private practice draws on an eclectic variety of therapy modes and studies.
 I assist clients with ADD, addictions, chronic mental health issues as well as temporary adjustments, losses or life transitions.
 Personal coaching is available.
 As a creative person, I take great pleasure in helping artists become accountable to their own creative styles.
-By using interactive approaches which can include family systems, encouragement of the arts, energy work, minfulness and reviewing individual learning styles, clients view themselves as more complete, with natural responses to the many stressors we encounter today.
+By using interactive approaches which can include family systems, encouragement of the arts, energy work, mindfulness and reviewing individual learning styles, clients view themselves as more complete, with natural responses to the many stressers we encounter today.

 Referrals for other supports or homework may be encouraged.
 I belong to the Association of Social Work Boards, was a founding member of Western Mass Green Energy Consortium and recently joined the Massachusetts Audubon Society.